99 Expert STR Hosting Tips

 But if a family of 5 wants to squeeze into your 2-bedroom rental home, then it’s reasonable to expect them to pay an extra person fee.
 The amount of the fee is up to you, but it should be more than enough to cover the extra cleaning and wear and tear that comes with larger parties.
 Larger families (or groups of friends) are already accustomed to slightly higher travel budgets, grocery costs, etc. so the extra fees shouldn’t come as a surprise.

 The tricky part about charging for extra guests is that you’ll have to enforce your headcount and fee policies, which can be difficult if you’re a remote or out-of-town host.
-Outdoor cameras are a good solution, as are sensors that can be set up to monitor the number of heat sources in the house at any given time.
-Either way, make it known before booking that the guest headcount will be closely monitored.
+Outdoor cameras covering entrances are still allowed (with disclosure), and noise monitoring devices can help detect unauthorized crowds.

 Be explicit in your listing that all extra people must be disclosed and all extra fees must be paid before check-in.
 You can even go so far as to say that unauthorized overnight guests will be charged 2x the nightly extra person fee and deducted from the deposit (if you collect one).
 That will help screen out anyone who plans to sneak in a cheapskate uncle or two.